sqrlmstr5000/discovarr/README.md

 ## Docker Compose Example

-This example `docker-compose.yml` demonstrates a basic setup for Discovarr.
-You'll need to adjust volumes and environment variables according to your specific setup.
-Environment variables can be configured here or left blank and set in the UI.

-### Basic
+- This example `compose.yml` demonstrates the minimum config for the Discovarr container.
+- Environment variables can be set according to your specific setup and will populate Settings on first launch.
+- Volumes used in the container are `/config` and `/backups`.
+Map `/config` to a path on your host to persist the database between container restarts.
+- The container does not run as root and uses a `discovarr` user and group with UID/GID `1884` by default.
+The `entrypoint.sh` script will create this user/group within the container and ensure proper directory permissions.
+- If you want to change the `1884` UID/GID use the `PUID` and `PGID` environment variables.

 ```yaml
 services:
   discovarr: